cloudwego/sonic-rs/README.md

 ## Requirements/Notes

-1. Faster in x86_64 or aarch64, other architecture is fallback and maybe slower.
+1. Faster in x86_64 or aarch64, other architecture is fallback and maybe very slower.

 2. ~~Requires Rust nightly version~~ Support Stable Rust now.